-We detected 6,738 customers using AWS API Gateway.
+We detected 6,878 companies using AWS API Gateway.
 The most common industry is Software Development (21%) and the most common company size is 11-50 employees (40%).
-Our methodology involves discovering internal subdomains (e.g., api.company.com) and certificate transparency logs.
+We find new customers by discovering internal subdomains (e.g., api.company.com) and certificate transparency logs.

-Source: Analysis of 100 job postings that mention AWS API Gateway
+Source: Analysis of job postings that mention AWS API Gateway (using the Bloomberry Jobs API)

 Job titles that mention AWS API Gateway